 - Capital One Venture X Rewards Credit Card: Priority Pass Select membership with complimentary access to over 1,300 lounges around the world, plus unlimited access to the issuer’s brand-new Capital One Lounge with two complimentary guest passes per year.

 - The Platinum Card from American Express: Access to Delta Sky Clubs (for Delta flights only), Airspace, Plaza Premium, and Lufthansa lounges, plus a Priority Pass Select membership and access to Amex Centurion Lounges worldwide.

 Renting a car when you’re traveling can give you the freedom to come and go as you please.

-Whether you’re renting a car for business or leisure, insurance is a must.
+Whether you’re renting a car for business or leisure, rental car insurance is a must.
+Many credit cards include some form of coverage called a collision damage waiver.
 This benefit provides secondary coverage to your primary insurance policy.
 As a secondary policy, the benefit will kick in to cover whatever the primary insurance policy does not.